1391819/MA-seek/README.md

   <img src="screenshots/observation_space.png" alt="agent observation space" />
   <br>
   <br>
-  <p style="font-size: 13; font-style: italic;">Figure 1: A visual representation of the radar as well as the overall environment.</p>
+  <p style="font-size: 11px; font-style: italic"> Figure 1: A visual representation of the radar as well as the overall environment. </p>
 </div>

 More particularly, the radar implementation is designed as follows: